Poverty in Algeria: Challenges facing Algeria

 Tackling inequality is a significant challenge for the nation of Algeria.
 Consumption rate inequalities are high, and there is a 27.7% gap between the rich and poor, which has improved significantly from 40.2% in 1988.

 In order to tackle poverty, addressing the largest cause, unemployment, is vital for Algeria.
 In understanding this, the government has put in place a number of initiatives to reduce unemployment.
 This is done through the facilitation and integration of a significant number of unemployed youth into the workforce, utilizing programmes implemented by national youth employment provision agencies.
 In addition to this, the Government set up a system of benefits to provide financial support to the unemployed, equipping them with necessary skills to assist in their integration back into the workforce.

-As a result of government intervention, between 2010–2015, over 1.5 million young people in Algeria were placed in the workforce.
+As a result of government intervention, between 2010 and 2015, over 1.5 million young people in Algeria were placed in the workforce.
 This, however, is an inadequate number given the high levels of youth unemployment which contributes highly to the poverty rate.

 Aside from unemployment, Algeria has made notable increases in social and human development in recent years, with social indicators such as education, health, and access to basic services recording substantial developments.
 Algeria currently records a high level of income and human development.
 This, combined with attempts to reduce unemployment rates, will help Algeria combat poverty.